-So what makes these mashed potatoes different?
-Lots of flavor!
-The buttermilk adds this lovely tang to the otherwise boring potatoes.
-And the roasted garlic contributes a savory, garlic-packed punch.
+The buttermilk adds this lovely tang to the otherwise plain potatoes.
+And the roasted garlic takes them over-the-top delicious.

 1. Preheat the oven to 350°F